Who doesn't love tiramisu? Or biscotti? Or gelato? Italian dessert recipes are a must in any kitchen, no matter where you call home.

 These classic almond paste cookies are like ones you’d find in an Italian bakery.
 My husband and children are always excited when I include these goodies in my holiday baking lineup. —Kathy Long, Whitefish Bay, Wisconsin

-These white chocolate-drizzled cookies are a cinch to make, so I’m always happy to whip up a batch.
-This is good because my neighbors always look forward to them! —Ginger Chatfield, Muscatine, Iowa
+These white chocolate-drizzled cookies are a cinch to make, so I’m happy to whip up a batch any time.
+My neighbors always look forward to them! —Ginger Chatfield, Muscatine, Iowa

 Lemon Gelato